jcjohnson/pytorch-examples/README.md

 Here we introduce the most fundamental PyTorch concept: the **Tensor**.
 A PyTorch Tensor is conceptually identical to a numpy array: a Tensor is an n-dimensional array, and PyTorch provides many functions for operating on these Tensors.
-Like numpy arrays, PyTorch Tensors do not know anything about deep learning or computational graphs or gradients; they are a generic tool for scientific computing.
+Any computation you might want to perform with numpy can also be accomplished with PyTorch Tensors; you should think of them as a generic tool for scientific computing.

 However unlike numpy, PyTorch Tensors can utilize GPUs to accelerate their numeric computations.
-To run a PyTorch Tensor on GPU, you simply need to cast it to a new datatype.
+To run a PyTorch Tensor on GPU, you use the `device` argument when constructing a Tensor to place the Tensor on a GPU.

 Here we use PyTorch Tensors to fit a two-layer network to random data.
-Like the numpy example above we need to manually implement the forward and backward passes through the network:
+Like the numpy example above we manually implement the forward and backward passes through the network, using operations on PyTorch Tensors:

 ```python
 # Code in file tensor/two_layer_net_tensor.py